Jean-Baptiste Hardy

 Traditionally vinified for 12 months on the lees in glass-lined underground tanks.
 The alcoholic fermentation generally takes place during the winter (it can last until spring).
 Moreover, malolactic fermentation is naturally done in the different containers.

 The wines are subjected to a light battonage in order to keep the fine lees and then the wines are racked so that they are put in mass in glassed underground tanks for 6 months.
-The bottling is done directly in the vat without fining, nor filtration, and without addition of sulfite to the setting free SO2 <5
+The bottling is done directly in the vat without fining, nor filtration, and without addition of sulfite.

 Wines